SakSal-tech/trade-capture-system/docs/DeveloperLog-03-11-2025.md

 ## Next steps (what I'd do next morning)

-1. With your permission, I will paste the server log lines around the rollback exception and identify the first "Caused by" stack trace so we can fix the root cause.
+1. With your permission, I will paste the server log lines around the rollback exception and identify the first "Caused by" stack trace so can fix the root cause.
 This is the fastest way to find the actual bug.
-2. Decide and implement the maturity propagation rule (we currently have two options: propagate top-level maturity into legs on the server, or require the front end to always supply per-leg maturities).
+2. Decide and implement the maturity propagation rule (currently have two options: propagate top-level maturity into legs on the server, or require the front end to always supply per-leg maturities).
 We have a todo item tracking this.
 3. Add more specific exception handlers to `GlobalExceptionHandler` (e.g. `MethodArgumentNotValidException`) so field-level errors return an `errors` array for the front end.
 4. Update the front end to surface returned `message` / `errors` to users and ensure Swagger payloads include both leg maturities (or the server populates them prior to validation) depending on the chosen strategy.